 While the City has received some funding in the past, it has not received the same level of funding as other municipalities.
-Refer to the following 'Funding Overview' chart for details.
+Refer to the following 'Funding Overview' chart for details on page 10.

-FAIR FUNDING ALLOCATION
+FAIR FUNDING ALLOCATION FOR THE PUBLIC TRANSIT STREAM (PTS)

-NEEDED FOR

-RAPIDLY GROWING

-TRANSIT SYSTEMS
+RECOGNIZES RAPIDLY GROWING TRANSIT SYSTEMS